Programme

 final dinner on the Friday evening.

-Up to 30 participants will be selected from senior officials of
+Up to 24 participants are selected from senior

-ministries of finance, financial regulatory bodies, and the central
+officials of ministries of finance, financial regulatory bodies,

-banks of small countries.
-Attendance is free, and all travel and
+and the central banks of small countries.
+Attendance is free, and

-accommodation costs will be covered by the sponsors.
+all travel and accommodation costs are covered by the

 Previous Attendees